IPC-2221 / IPC-2152 Compliant

 Via Sizing: How Many Vias Needed?

 "How many vias do I need?"
-It's one of the most common questions in PCB design, and one that's surprisingly tricky to answer.
+It is one of the most common questions in PCB design, and one that is surprisingly tricky to answer.
 Too few vias and you risk thermal failures or voltage drop issues.
 Too many and you waste board space and increase cost.

 Via Basics: Anatomy of a Via

-Before calculating via count, let's understand what determines a via's current and thermal capacity:
+Before calculating via count, it helps to understand what determines a via's current and thermal capacity.

 Via Anatomy and Parameters